MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-functions-text-upper.md

 # required metadata

 title: UPPER ER function
-description: This topic provides information about how the UPPER Electronic reporting (ER) function is used.
+description: This article provides information about how the UPPER Electronic reporting (ER) function is used.
 author: NickSelin
 ms.date: 12/05/2019
 ms.prod: